-During the early 1800's the world was getting smaller.
-The recently invented steam ship made intercontinental travel more predictable, and colonial expansion by Europe's imperial powers was in full swing.
-Napoleon's botched an invasion of Egypt and Syria, France would soon invade Algeria, and the crumbling Ottoman Empire left much of the Middle East and Northern Africa vulnerable to Europe's expanding colonization.
+During the early 1800s the world was getting smaller.
+The recently invented steam ship made intercontinental travel more predictable, and colonial expansion by Europe’s imperial powers was in full swing.
+Napoleon botched an invasion of Egypt and Syria, France invaded Algeria, and the crumbling Ottoman Empire left much of the Middle East and Northern Africa vulnerable to Europe’s expanding colonization.
 In this dawn of globalization an art movement emerged mirroring the political interest in these ‘exotic’ locations, and the visual vocabulary of Islamic architecture, textiles and culture became a fixation for an entire generation of academic artists.

 In a strictly formal sense, orientalist art is a fascinating juxtaposition.
 Emerging at the height of the French and English academic art world, most orientalist artists were rigorously trained, applying a renaissance-worth of rendering technique and tradition to create startlingly life-like paintings.
 And after centuries of classical history painting, Christian religious art and portraits of the European elite, the ornamental architecture, patterned textiles and rich environments of the orient were a novel change.
 At its best, orientalist art feels like a fusion of European technique and Arab-Islamic subjects.

 And there is a true documentary spirit to be found in many orientalist works—artists like Eugène Delacroix, Jean-Léon Gérôme and Ludwig Deutsch traveled to Morocco, Algiers, Istanbul and Cairo, sometimes staying months or years to fully capture the uniquely stark light and color of these places.
 The invention of the camera also played an enormous role in the development of orientalist art, allowing artists to document their travels and paint from reference on their return to their European studios.